gbspy.surfaces module

 sim (gbspy.Sim) – Simulation object, which will be used to determine domain boundaries and magnetic geometry.

-start (tuple of float) – A two-element tuple specifying the position at which to start the line in the poloidal plane,
+start (tuple of float) – A two-element tuple specifying the position at which to start the line in the poloidal plane, \((R,Z)\) coordinates.

-.resolution (int) – Number of points to compute along the line.
+resolution (int) – Number of points to compute along the line.

 bounds_error (str, optional) – By default (

-), the function will throw if the line intersects the boundary of the simulation domain.
-Other possible values include"ignore"
+"throw"), the function will throw if the line intersects the boundary of the simulation domain.
+Other possible values include"ignore", where points will also be generated outside the domain, or"truncate"to stop generating the line at the domain boundary.

 - coords